RayanYousef/NetworkNinja_Showcase/README.md

 - Varied adversaries: A wide array of opponents, including normal enemies, mini bosses, and formidable boss characters. (more enemies may be implemented in the future).

-**My Roles in the Project:**
-- Main Character Scripting: Controlled movement, camera dynamics, damage systems, animations, and more for the main character.
-- Programming Team Lead: Oversaw programming aspects and promoted effective collaboration within the team.
-- Code Architecture: Designed a solid foundation for the game's codebase, enabling seamless interaction and communication among scripts and components.

 <br/>